“We wear the mask that grins and lies…” – Paul Laurence Dunbar

 •Randy Williams, owner, Talley & Twine

 •Dr. Allan Bergano, co-founder, Hampton Roads Chapter of the Filipino American National Historical Society (FANHS)

-Both Unmasking Hampton Roads series consist of three parts, featuring shared meals, film screenings, performance art, discussions and exercises to help participants understand the historic and contemporary role racism plays in structuring their communities, talk honestly about the effects of racism in their lives, and learn tools to recognize and address racial biases and disparities through professionally-facilitated workshops.
+Both Unmasking Hampton Roads series consisted of three parts, featuring shared meals, film screenings, performance art, discussions and exercises to help participants understand the historic and contemporary role racism plays in structuring their communities, talk honestly about the effects of racism in their lives, and learn tools to recognize and address racial biases and disparities through professionally-facilitated workshops.

 Beneath the Surface

-Unmasking Hampton Roads is the second event in a new partnership between the Hampton Roads Community Foundation and Virginia Humanities called “Beneath the Surface: Race and the History of Race in South Hampton Roads.”
+Unmasking Hampton Roads was the second event in a new partnership between the Hampton Roads Community Foundation and Virginia Humanities called “Beneath the Surface: Race and the History of Race in South Hampton Roads.”
 The goal of this initiative: to deepen awareness of the role race and racism play in issues confronting the region, and to lay groundwork for positive transformation.
-A public conversation with Dr. Beverly Tatum on May 30 was the first event in the initiative, attended by more than 800 residents of the region and viewed via livestream video by more than 1,500 people.
+A public conversation with Dr. Beverly Tatum on May 30, 2019 was the first event in the initiative, attended by more than 800 residents of the region and viewed via livestream video by more than 1,500 people.